seodle/eatmint2/readme.md

-# EATMINT2
+# EATMINT3

-This repository contains various scripts and softwares used freely in the second experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.
+This repository contains various scripts and softwares used in the concepton of the third experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.
+All the content can be used freely.

 ## Purposes